richardwoollcott/NativeAndForms/README.md

 Xamarin.Forms - ViewNavigationService - based on https://mallibone.com/post/a-simple-navigation-service-for-xamarinforms?mode=edit
 Android - AndroidNavigationService - based on MVVMLight and modified to handle Activity and Fragments.
 Further testing required on this iOS - iOSNavigationService - stock MVVMLight implementation

-Note the iOS and Android native applications cannot access the Application.Current.Resources

 An important note is that the Xamarin forms pages when hosted in an iOS native app resolve as UIViewControllers and so are equivalent to native pages.